NCAR/DART/docs/pages/Getting_Started.md

 example radar returns) may be an algorithm that is quite complicated.

 In practice, observations are never 100% reliable.
-The observations themselves will typically have some uncertainty for example arising from instrument noise.
+The observations themselves will have some uncertainty for example arising from instrument noise.
 The instrument noise error variances are typically published by the instrument manufacturer, and the observation errors are usually assumed to be independent as true instrument "noise" should not be correlated in time or space.
 The potential "likelihood" of the possible values of the observation